 Stomach cancer (also known as gastric cancer) is cancer that starts in any part of the stomach and is the fifth most commonly diagnosed cancer worldwide.
 Esophageal cancer is a cancer that develops in the esophagus, the tube that carries food from the mouth to the stomach, and is the seventh most frequently diagnosed cancer worldwide.

-- An estimated 27,510 new cases of stomach cancer and 17,650 new cases of esophageal cancer will be diagnosed in the U.S. in 2019, with more than 27,220 deaths expected to result from these diagnoses.
+- An estimated 27,600 new cases of stomach cancer and 18,440 new cases of esophageal cancer will be diagnosed in the U.S. in 2020, with about 27,180 deaths expected to result from these diagnoses.

-- Men are two times as likely to develop stomach cancer and three to four times as likely to develop esophageal cancer than women.
+- Men are 2 times as likely to develop stomach cancer and 3 to 4 times more likely to develop esophageal cancer than women.

 - The risk of developing either stomach or esophageal cancer increases with age.

-- The lifetime risk of developing esophageal cancer in the U.S. is 0.5%, while the average risk for developing stomach cancer is 0.8%.
+- The lifetime risk of developing esophageal cancer in the U.S. is 0.5%, while the lifetime risk for developing stomach cancer is 0.8%.

-- The overall five-year relative survival rate in the U.S. for people with stomach cancer is about 31% and about 19% for esophogeal cancer.
+- The overall five-year relative survival rate in the U.S. for people with stomach cancer is about 32% and about 20% for esophageal cancer.

 - Both stomach and esophageal cancers are more common in other parts of the world, particularly in less developed countries.

-Sources: American Cancer Society’s Cancer Facts & Figures 2019, the Society’s Cancer Statistics Center, the American Society of Clinical Oncology’s Cancer.net website and the International Agency for Research on Cancer, 2018
+Sources: American Cancer Society’s (ACS) Cancer Facts & Figures 2020; ACS Cancer Statistics Center; International Agency for Research on Cancer, 2018; and American Society of Clinical Oncology’s Cancer.Net

 Stomach and Esophageal Cancer Research